 \subsubsection{Source of Text-Centric Reasoning Ability}

-Despite Sora-2's strong text-centric reasoning (Section~\ref{sec:text_centric_eval_results}), its video generation pipeline might contain \textbf{a prompt rewriter model} that solves the problems for the video generation component.
-Since Sora-2 \textbf{lacks controllable prompt rewriting for users}, we used Wan2.5~\citep{wan2025wan}, which provides a parameter (\texttt{prompt\_extend}) for enabling/disabling its rewriting behavior.
-We then evaluated Wan2.5 (wan2.5-i2v-preview) under both settings on the sampled subsets of GSM8K, MMLU and MMMU, using generally the same setup as for Sora-2.
+Sora-2's text-centric reasoning (Section~\ref{sec:text_centric_eval_results}) might come from an internal prompt rewriter.
+Because we cannot control Sora-2's internal rewriter, we use Wan 2.5~\citep{wan2025wan}, which provides a parameter for enabling or disabling prompt rewriting.
+We test Wan 2.5 on subsets of GSM8K, MMLU and MMMU under both settings.

-As shown in Table~\ref{tab:wan2.5_text_reason_test}, \textbf{Wan2.5 achieves nearly zero accuracy} across all three text-centric benchmarks when its prompt rewriter is disabled.
-In contrast, enabling prompt rewriting leads to a substantial performance gain.
-This significant gap demonstrates that Wan2.5's text-centric reasoning ability is almost entirely from its prompt rewriter model.
-A concrete example illustrating how prompt rewriting transforms a reasoning problem into explicit visual instructions is provided in Appendix~\ref{app:wan_prompt_rewrite_case}.
-This suggests that the strong text-centric reasoning capability observed in Sora-2 may also \textbf{stem from an internal prompt rewriting mechanism}, possibly using a VLM.
+The results (Table~\ref{tab:wan2.5_text_reason_test}) show a stark contrast: Wan 2.5 achieves nearly zero accuracy without the rewriter but improves dramatically with it, indicating its text reasoning relies almost entirely on the rewriter.
+An example in Appendix~\ref{app:wan_prompt_rewrite_case} shows how the rewriter turns a text problem into clear solution steps for video generation.
+This suggests Sora-2's text reasoning might also come from an internal prompt rewriter.